 Setting the Date.
-Once the membership properly submits a recall petition, the date of the special meeting is set by the board and may not be less than 35 nor more than 90 days from receipt of request.
+The board on its own authority without the need for a petition from the membership can set a date for a special meeting to recall a fellow director.
+Or, it can set a date pursuant to a recall petition submitted by the membership.
+In either scenario, the date of the special meeting is set by the board and may not be less than 35 nor more than 90 days from receipt of the request.
 (Corp.
 Code §7511(c).)

 For stock cooperatives the meeting date must be not less than 35 nor more than 60 days from receipt of the petition.
 (Corp.
 Code §601(c).)